yeshua453/website/blog/2024-05-01-flet-packaging-update.md

 ## Current approach

-We released the first version of packaging [4 months ago](/blog/packaging-apps-for-distribution) and since then, we have realized that the initial approach has multple flaws and should be improved.
+We released the first version of packaging [4 months ago](/blog/packaging-apps-for-distribution) and since then, we have realized that the initial approach has multiple flaws and should be improved.

 When you run `flet build apk` with the current Flet version it downloads Python runtime with standard library both pre-built for Android (or iOS if ran with `flet build ipa`).